konnectors/libs/packages/cozy-konnector-libs/docs/cli.md

 It is possible to record and replay the requests done by the standalone command using the [replay](https://github.com/assaf/node-replay) module.

+When your connector is run with this command, a global function is available in your connector :
+`global.openInBrowser`, which can take an html string or a cheerio object as input and will show the corresponding html page in your default browser.

 ##### Arguments